frankyeh/UNet-Studio-Website/doc/cli_t3.md

 # Fiber Tracking

-use --action=`trk` to initiate fiber tracking in DSI Studio
+use --action=`trk` to initiate fiber tracking in DSI Studio.

+The fiber tracking is a deterministic tracking approach doeumented in Yeh, Fang-Cheng, et al. "Deterministic diffusion fiber tracking improved by quantitative anisotropy."
+PloS one 8.11 (2013): e80713.

+The pipeline also includes computations for connectivity matrices and tractometry.

+For mapping individual bundle, please use [(automatic fiber tracking)](https://dsi-studio.labsolver.org/doc/cli_atk.html)

 ## Examples